 Grace Talusan’s finely-wrought and eloquent memoir, “The Body Papers,” out April 9, was the winner of the Restless Books Prize for New Immigrant Writing.
 The book is visceral, bodily, and throbs with pain and trauma — sexual abuse by a family member, cancer, the phantom-limb ache of an outsider in a foreign land, and later, as an outsider in the homeland.

 NINA MACLAUGHLIN, THE BOSTON GLOBE

 She was born in the Philippines and raised in New England.
 She graduated from Tufts University and the MFA Program in Writing at UC Irvine.
 She is the recipient of a U.S. Fulbright Fellowship to the Philippines and an Artist Fellowship Award from the Massachusetts Cultural Council.
-She taught writing for many years at Tufts University and Grub Street.
-Currently, Talusan is the Fannie Hurst Writer-in-Residence at Brandeis University.
+She taught writing for many years at Tufts University and Grub Street, and is currently the Fannie Hurst Writer-in-Residence at Brandeis University.

 For speaking inquiries, media queries, comments, and questions,

 Publisher: Restless Books